 The Center for Disease Control and Prevention says the estimated lifetime cost of treating one HIV patient is more than $400,000 and that people who inject drugs are five times as likely to enter substance abuse treatment if they use a needle exchange.

 This form of harm reduction is one way to help save lives, but the only way to truly be safe from overdose and death is to make the choice to enter treatment today.
-Help is always available.
+Heroin detox in Georgia is available.